-Tiffany Sloboda, BTh Pastoral Program Coordinator
+Tiffany Sloboda, BTh Assistant to the President/Program Coordinator

 Cayla Thorlakson, BTh Library Assistant

 FINANCIAL INFORMATION

 TUITION POLICY

 The cost of education at Vanguard College is kept at the lowest possible level so that all qualified individuals may have the opportunity to attend.
 Students pay only a portion of the entire cost of their education.
 The College is subsidized by churches of the constituency and the District Office under which the College functions, as well as by private donations.